drivelling-spinel/tartar/README.md

 - Treats certain popular WADs as first class mods improving player's experience with them:
   - InstaDoom by @linguica
-  - {DEV} Intemission Maps by @oliacym
+  - Intemission Maps by @oliacym
   - No Rest for the Living via a "helper WAD"
 - New display (game view) size for higher resolutions and new translucency mode
-- {DEV} Can load more complex (i.e. "more contemporary") maps than the Eternity Engine version it is based on.
+- Can load more complex (i.e. "more contemporary") maps than the Eternity Engine version it is based on.
 Some but not all maps from Eviternity, Ancient Aliens and Sunlust can be played for example

-\* Note that {DEV} glyphie above - features that are only available in the experimental dev version are marked like that throughout the readme-s

 ## Documentation